ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **Acceptable songs with mature lyrics/themes must be marked with an 18+ in the beatmap's description.** This game is for all ages, and so a warning is needed for younger audiences.
 Some songs, however, are unacceptable for ranking regardless of an 18+ warning.
 See [song content rules](/wiki/Ranking_Criteria/Song_Content_Rules) for more details.
 - **A beatmapset may only contain one song file used by all difficulties.** Multiple song files within a single beatmap set is unsupported and results in unexpected behaviour with preview times, metadata, etc.
 - **A song's audio file must be of reasonable quality.** Try to find the highest quality source file available rather than ripping a file from a streaming video website.
 Songs should be normalized to their original release volumes.
-- **A beatmapset's audio file must be no lower than 128kbps and no higher than 192kbps.** Variable bit rate songs must average between that range.
+- **A beatmapset's audio file must be no higher than 192kbps.** Variable bit rate songs must average at 192kbps or lower.
 - **If you do not beatmap the last 20% of your beatmapset's audio file, it must be cut.** The intro time is not included.
 This does not apply if more than 20% of the outro is occupied by a storyboard/video.
 - **Beatmaps must be hit sounded.** While every game mode has its own techniques, effective hit sounds in all modes accent the most important parts of the music.
 - **All clicked objects must have audible active hit sounds or active hitnormal samples.** osu!mania beatmaps are exempt from this because of the mode's rhythm construction.